-The Working Time Directive aims to protect workers from excessively long working hours.
-Since it was applied to UK workplaces in 1998, the hope is that it’s encouraged positive changes in the attitudes and behaviour of employers and employees.
+The Working Time Directive aimed to protect workers’ health and safety.
+Since it was applied to UK workplaces in 1998, the hope is that it’s encouraged positive changes in the attitudes and behaviour of employers and employees to long working hours.

 Trends in UK working hours

-According to the Office for National Statistics, full-time workers in the UK average around 39.2 paid hours per week.
-In our Absence management 2016 survey report, in partnership with Simplyhealth, over half of employers said that long working hours were the norm in their organisation which is a significant increase since the 2015 survey.
+According to the Office for National Statistics, full-time workers in the UK average around 39.1 paid hours per week.
+In our Absence management 2016 survey report, in partnership with Simplyhealth, over half of employers said that long working hours were the norm in their organisation.
 It also found that a long-hours culture is strongly associated with an increase in stress-related absence.
 Larger organisations in the private and non-profit sectors are more likely to report that long working hours are the norm.

 According to our report Employment regulation and the labour market, the average weekly hours worked by employees in the UK is in line with the OECD average, although the UK does have a comparatively high proportion of long-hours jobs.

 The culture and impact of long-hours working

 According to the 2011 Workplace Employment Relations Study (WERS), 41% of employees either agreed or strongly agreed with the statement: ‘People in this workplace who want to progress usually have to put in long hours.’
 Professionals and managers were more likely than employees in other occupations to think that long hours were required to progress.
 The WERS found an association between employees’ well-being and their working hours: most employees who were working more than 48 hours per week said that their job made them feel tense ‘all’, ‘most’ or ‘some’ of the time.